mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Note that each change to the Group through a Handshake message will cause a change of the Group Secret.
 Hence this change MUST be applied before encrypting any new Application message.
-This is required for confidentiality reasons in order for Members to avoid receiving messages from the group after leaving, being added to, or excluded from the Group.
+This is required for confidentiality reasons in order for members to avoid receiving messages from the group after leaving, being added to, or excluded from the Group.

 ## Application Key Schedule {#key-schedule-application}

-After computing the initial Application Secret shared by the group, each Participant creates an initial Participant Application Secret to be used for its own sending chain:
+After computing the initial group Application Secret, which is derived from the main key schedule, each member creates an initial sender Application Secret to be used for its own sending chain:

 ~~~~~